percona/pg_tde/documentation/docs/install.md

 === "Build from source"

-    To build `pg_tde` from source code, do the following
+    To build `pg_tde` from source code, do the following:

     1. On Ubuntu/Debian: Install the following dependencies required for the build: